hasundue/kvtool/README.md

-  copy    <src> <dest>   - Copy a namespace clear   <title>        - Delete all key-value pairs in a namespace dump    <title> <dir>  - Dump a namespace into files
+  copy    <src> <dest>   - Copy a namespace clear   <title>        - Delete all key-value pairs in a namespace dump    <title> <dir>  - Dump a namespace into files pages   <project>      - List variables binded to KV namespaces in a Pages project
 ```

 ## Acknowledgement